SoftCreatR/php-mime-detector/README.md

 A list of supported file types can be found on [this Wiki page](https://github.com/SoftCreatR/php-mime-detector/wiki/Supported-file-types).

+#### Why a separate class?

+You may wonder, why we don't just rely on extensions like [Fileinfo](https://secure.php.net/manual/en/book.fileinfo.php)?
+First off all, a short background story:

+We are building extensions and applications for an Open Source PHP Framework, thus we are creating web software for the masses.
+Many of our customers and/or users of our free products are on shared hosting without any possibility to install or manage installed PHP extensions.
+So our goal is to develop solutions with as few dependencies as necessary, but with as much functionality as possible.

+While developing a solution, that allows people to convert HEIF/HEIC files to a more "standardized" format (using our own, external API), we had troubles detecting these files, because especially this format isn't known by most Webservers, yet.
+While checking the file extension isn't reliable, we had to find a reusable solution that works for most of our clients.
+So we started to build a magic number based check for these files.
+That was the birth of our Mime Detector.

+#### Why are the unit tests so poorly written?

+Short answer: I have just little experience in unit testing.
+This project was a good training and even if the unit tests could be better: I am proud of my progress :)

 ## Requirements

 -   PHP 7.1 or newer